+The definition must result in a Python int (i.e. not a NumPy scalar or other scalar / integer-like type). type is a Numba type of the elements needing to be stored in the array.
 The returned array-like object can be read and written to like any normal device array (e.g. through indexing).